Tombs of the Blind Dead: Legacy

 The Blind Dead (Knights Templar) villains were unofficially resurrected in the 1975 entry La cruz del diablo, directed by John Gilling.

 The film was an influence on Mansion of the Living Dead, a 1982 film directed by Jesús Franco.

 More recently, the Templar appeared in the unofficial, shot-on-video sequel Graveyard of the Dead, also known as El retorno de los templarios (2009). and in supporting roles in Don't Wake the Dead (2008) and Unrated: The Movie (2009), two films by German director Andreas Schnaas.

 The short comic story "Ascension of the Blind Dead" appeared in the 2010 Asylum Press graphic novel Zombie Terrors Volume 1, written by David Zuzelo with artwork by William Skaar.

 In 2015, Emma Dark and Merlyn Roberts co-directed an unofficial short film sequel in the form of a fake film trailer for a non-existing fifth Blind Dead movie, Island of the Blind Dead.

+The film has also been an inspiration to metal bands worldwide with over 50 bands having songs titled tombs of the blind dead or some other iteration, all of which pay tribute to the movie series.

 In 2021, Curse of the Blind Dead from director Raffaele Ricchio was released.
 The film was poorly received.

 Full Moon Features released director Chris Alexander’s Scream of the Blind Dead in 2021.
 The film is said to be an impressionistic variation on the first half hour of Tombs of the Blind Dead, this time with a female blind knight.
 Original star Lone Fleming provided the voice over narration.
 It has received some critical acclaim, with Film Threat calling it “a gorgeous art piece that has much to offer the nightmare choir.”